Timi-Holberton/holbertonschool-hbnb/part2/README.md

-Bienvenue dans le projet HBNB - BL and API
+Welcome to the HBNB - BL and API project

-## Présentation
+## Presentation

-HBnB est une API RESTful inspirée du site AirBnB, développée en Python avec Flask et Flask-RESTX.
-Le projet suit une architecture en trois couches développée dans la partie 1 du projet HBnB.

-pour éxécuter l'application il faudra :

-1) Installer les dépendances en utilisant :
+HBnB is a RESTful API inspired by the AirBnB website, developed in Python with Flask and Flask-RESTX.
+The project follows a three-layer architecture developed in part 1 of the HBnB project.

+To run the application, you will need:

+1) Install dependencies using:
     - pip install -r requirements.txt
-2) Exécuter l'application :
+2) Run the application:
     - python run.py

-l'application devrait être en cours d'exécution

-## But de chaque répertoire et fichier :

-├── app/ : est le répertoire qui contient le code principal de l'application.
+the application should be running

+## Purpose of each directory and file:

+├── app/ : is the directory that contains the main application code.
-│   ├── __init__.py : constructeur qui contient toutes les informations des répertoires de app │   ├── api/ : sous-répertoire de app qui héberge les points de terminaison de l'API, organisés par version ( v1/).
+│   ├── __init__.py : constructor of app
+│   ├── api/ : subdirectory of app that hosts the API endpoints, organised by version ( v1/).
-│   │   ├── __init__.py : constructeur qui contient toutes les informations de l'API
+│   │   ├── __init__.py : constructeur of the API
-│   │   ├── v1/ : 1ère version de l'API qui va contenir des informations utiles
+│   │   ├── v1/ : First version of the API, which will contain useful information
-│   │       ├── __init__.py : constructeur qui contient les informations de chaques users, place, review et amenities │   │       ├── users.py : Route utilisateur
+│   │       ├── __init__.py : constructor of the first version of API
+│   │       ├── users.py : User Route
-│   │       ├── places.py : Route place
+│   │       ├── places.py : Place Route
-│   │       ├── reviews.py : Route reviews
+│   │       ├── reviews.py : Reviews Route
-│   │       ├── amenities.py : Route amenities
+│   │       ├── amenities.py : Amenities Route
-│   ├── models/ : sous-répertoire contient les classes de logique métier │   │   ├── __init__.py : constructeur qui contiendra tout ce qu'il faut pour la logique métier │   │   ├── user.py : Class User
+│   ├── models/ : subdirectory contains the business logic classes │   │   ├── __init__.py : constructor of the models
+│   │   ├── user.py : User models
-│   │   ├── place.py : Class place
+│   │   ├── place.py : Place models
-│   │   ├── review.py : Class review
+│   │   ├── review.py : Review models
-│   │   ├── amenity.py : Class amenity
+│   │   ├── amenity.py : Amenity models
-│   ├── services/ : sous-répertoire est l'endroit où le modèle Facade est implémenté, gérant l'interaction entre les couches.
+│   ├── services/ : subdirectory.
+The Facade model will be implemented, managing the interaction between the layers.
-│   │   ├── __init__.py : constructeur qui contient les méthodes de la façade
+│   │   ├── __init__.py : constructor of the facade
-│   │   ├── facade.py : fichier façade qui permet l'interaction entre les différentes couches
+│   │   ├── facade.py : enables interaction between the different layers
-│   ├── persistence/ : sous-répertoire est l'emplacement où le référentiel en mémoire est implémenté.
-Il sera ultérieurement remplacé par une solution basée sur une base de données utilisant SQL Alchemy.
+│   ├── persistence/ : subdirectory.
+This is where the in-memory repository is implemented.
+It will eventually be replaced by a database-based solution using SQL Alchemy.
 │       ├── __init__.py
 │       ├── repository.py
-├── run.py : est le point d'entrée pour l'exécution de l'application Flask.
+├── run.py : is the entry point for running the Flask application.
-├── config.py : sera utilisé pour configurer les variables d'environnement et les paramètres de l'application.
+├── config.py : will be used to configure environment variables and application settings.
-├── requirements.txt : liste tous les packages Python nécessaires au projet.
+├── requirements.txt : lists all Python packages required for the project.
-├── README.md : contiend un bref aperçu du projet.
+├── README.md : contains a brief overview of the project.

-# Copyright (c) 2025 [Robin et Timi - Holberton School]
-# All rights reserved.

-# This file is part of HBnB project and is licensed under the MIT License.